mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ````
 For each call to the endpoints above, the client should generate a unique idempotency key for the
 given call.
 In case the client decides to retry a call due to a failure, the client **must** use the
-same idempotency-key, to allow the backend to identify it as a retried call.
+same idempotency key, to allow the backend to identify it as a retried call.
 We recommend using a
 client-generated *GUID* as the idempotency key.

 For instance, if a client calls to initiate a payment with a unique idempotency key, *key1*, and the
 initiate call is successful but the client never receives the response due to an intermittent network
 issue, then it is safe to retry the initiate payment call with the same idempotency key, *key1*.
 Because the idempotency key is the same, the second call will not initiate a new payment, but rather
-return the *PaymentId* of the already initiated payment.
+return the `paymentId` of the already initiated payment.

 All other endpoints in the PoS V10 API are naturally idempotent and do not require explicit idempotency keys
 to be set by the client.